george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ---

 ## 7.2 MAKING API REQUESTS
 Using Fetch() API to interact with web APIs and update web page content.
+Using asynchronous techniques with Fetch() are essential for a responsive user experience, allowing data retrieval in the background without blocking user interactions.

 ### Fetch API (**Without** API Key)
+For educational purposes, this is an example that doesn't use an asynchronous technique.

 ```javascript
 // Define the API URL